johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-Envoyfilter/readme.md

 Here are some thoughts/ tips for ext-authz envoyfilter:

-1. For details of envoyfilter, please refer to: https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto#envoy-v3-api-msg-extensions-filters-http-ext-authz-v3-extauthz
+1. For technical details for envoy ext-authz envoyfilter, you can refer to: https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto#envoy-v3-api-msg-extensions-filters-http-ext-authz-v3-extauthz

 2. You can use grpc_service or http_service for external authorizer.

-3. External authorizer can return allow or deny based on request headers, headers need be forwarded to External authorizer
+3. External authorizer can return allow or deny based on request headers.
+So http headers need be forwarded to External authorizer.
-   - For http_service, need put necessary headers in allowed_headers.
-The others will not be forwarded.
+   - For http_service, for headers need be forwareded, please them in allowed_headers.
+Otherwise, will not be forwarded.
    - For grpc_service, all headers will be forwarded if allowed_headers is not defined.
 However, if allowed_headers is defined, the other headers will not be forwarded.

-4. External authorizer can return allow or deny based on request body, if you define below, it works for both grpc_service and http_service
+4. External authorizer can return allow or deny based on request body.
+Below works for both grpc_service and http_service

    ```
         typed_config: